mincong-h/java-examples/cli/README.md

 ### Package

-- Remote package: package stored in remote and can be downloaded.
+- Remote package: package stored in remote repository and can be downloaded.
-- Local package: package started in local.
-(TODO: how to distinguish local-stored and local-used packages?)
+- Local package: package started in local repository or being used.

 ## Unclear